-CORE VALUE 1
+CORE BELIEF 1

 It is important that children learn to communicate respectfully.
 However, when a child has never known respect, how can they give it to others?
 Adults must understand this, before they start demanding respect.